 After completing the 12-month PGY-2 Pharmacy Informatics Residency at Mayo Clinic, you will be a competent medication management informaticist capable of transforming the medication use process.

 The purpose of the PGY-2 Pharmacy Informatics Residency at Mayo Clinic is to build on Doctor of Pharmacy (PharmD) education and PGY-1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
 PGY-2 residencies provide you with opportunities to function independently as a practitioner by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.

 Residents who successfully complete an accredited PGY-2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

-The PGY-2 Pharmacy Informatics Residency at Mayo Clinic started in 2015 and is currently in candidate status by the American Society of Health-System Pharmacists (ASHP).
+The PGY-2 Pharmacy Informatics Residency at Mayo Clinic started in 2015 and is accredited by the American Society of Health-System Pharmacists (ASHP).
 The residency program is continuously evaluated for improvement opportunities to ensure graduates make a seamless transition into practice.
 One candidate a year is selected on a competitive basis.